-

 Her greatest joy is as mentor to current and aspiring music educators and delights in her role at MEANYC on the Advisory Board.

-• Gina has spent the last 18 years teaching general music and chorus to students in grades 3K through 12.
+Gina has spent the last 19 years teaching general music, chorus, and modern band to students in grades 3K through 12.
 She received her Bachelor's in Music Education from the Aaron Copland School of Music at Queens College, a Master’s in Music Education from Teachers College, Columbia University, and a Master’s in School Building Leadership from City College of New York.
-She is currently pursuing certification in School District Leadership.

 Gina has presented workshops for Carnegie Hall, Music Will, MEANYC, NYSSMA, and at NAfME National and Eastern Division Conferences.
 In 2015, she co-founded the Music Educators Collective and she is a co-producer of the City Music Educators Festival: Uptown.

-In years past, she co-chaired the NYSSMA 2020-2021 Best Practices in Music Education Committee, wrote curriculum and served as mentor for New York City Public Schools, served as a Site Supervisor for the Middle School Arts Audition Boot Camp and on the Future of All National Honor Ensembles Task Force for NAfME.
+In years past, Gina co-chaired the NYSSMA 2020-2021 Best Practices in Music Education Committee, wrote curriculum and served as an Arts Office Lead Teacher for New York City Public Schools, served as a Site Supervisor for the Middle School Arts Audition Boot Camp and on the Future of All National Honor Ensembles Task Force for NAfME.

-She is currently the President of MEANYC, a member of the NYSSMA Technology and BEDR Committees, and facilitates professional development sessions in NYC.
+Gina is currently the Past President of MEANYC and a Model Teacher.
+She is a member of the NYSSMA Technology and BEDR Committees, and facilitates professional development sessions in NYC.

 As an educator, he has taught general and instrumental music to various ages in New York and Texas.
 As a performer, he has performed at Alice Tully Hall, Carnegie Hall, and the Meyerson Concert Hall.
 He has recorded with the University of North Texas Symphonic Band and University of North Texas Wind Symphony and still plays with various orchestras, chamber ensembles, and theaters around New York City.
 When he is not teaching or performing, Jerel likes reading, trying new recipes, and playing Mario Cart.